Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Methodology

 This is the problem of alias analysis, or determining whether two pointers point to the same memory location\cite{landi1992undecidability}.
 Our algorithm works by computing a ``points-to'' set of values that each pointer may point to.
 It has the following properties: \bi \item \textit{Intra-procedural:} We perform our analysis on each function body individually, treating function calls as opaque. \item \textit{Field-sensitive:} We treat each field of a structure separately. \item \textit{Flow-sensitive:} We consider the program statements in order and compute points-to sets at each program point.
 This is usually infeasible for whole program analysis, but becomes feasible for intra-procedural analysis. \ei

 We follow a similar setup to Andersen's analysis\cite{andersen1994program}, where we update points-to sets in different ways depending on the type of assignment statement, for example, if we have \TT{a = b} then we merge \TT{b}'s points-to set into \TT{a}'s.
 However, our algorithm is flow-sensitive because we process each statement just once in order, unlike Andersen's analysis which is flow-insensitive and iterates over the statements till convergence.

-We provide pseudocode and more details about our algorithm in the supplementary material.
+\rebuttal{[Reviewer 1: How does alias analysis work in the presence of function calls?]}{For a function call, we simply assume all types of assignment statements between all pairs of function arguments and fields therein.
+For example, if we have \TT{foo(a, b)}, we separate it into \TT{a = b}, \TT{a = \*b}, \TT{*b = a}, and so on.} We provide pseudocode and more details about our algorithm in the supplementary material.

 While implementing field sensitivity, we make a deliberate choice to ignore ``unknown'' fields in function calls.
-For example, if we have \TT{foo(a, b)}, and \TT{a} has a field \TT{a.x}, then we don't make a connection between \TT{a.x} and \TT{b} unless \TT{a.x} is already ``known'' to our pointer analysis, \ie~it has been used elsewhere.
+For example, if we have \TT{foo(a, b)}, and \TT{a} has a field \TT{a.x}, then we don't make a connection between \TT{a.x} and \TT{b} unless \TT{a.x} is already ``known'' to our pointer analysis, \ie~it has been used previously.
 As we will show in~\Cref{sec:design_choices}, we empirically found that this eliminates false positives and increases precision.